Starter relay fuse symptoms — causes and fixes

 The starter motor helps rotate the crankshaft for the first time as you start your car since it spins the flywheel and engages air intake and fuel delivery into the chambers.
 To do this, the starter motor requires a vast amount of electrical power, which is why some drivers often confuse its bad performance with a dead battery.

 However, the starter doesn’t use the power of the battery alone in this process – the starter solenoid receives an electric charge from the battery and converts it into a higher power.
 The starter motor uses the power from the solenoid to engage the rotator and move the starter’s pinion which eventually triggers the flywheel.
+That’s why it’s possible that the car won’t start but the lights turn on since the starter motor won’t work even if the electric current flow is achieved.

 So, where does the starter relay fit in when it comes to this scheme?
 Well, the relay is responsible for transferring the power from the battery into the solenoid.
 It acts as a switch for the circuit without which the cycle couldn’t be completed and the starter motor wouldn’t have enough power to engage its pinion.